Listen (A Flock of Seagulls album): Reissues

-Listen has been released with varying track listings on at least three separate occasions.
+Listen has been released with varying track listings on at least three occasions.
 The original 1983 release, the 1992 CD Beehive label release, 2004 Superfecta Recordings release and the 2010 Cherry Red release.

 The cassette version and the 1992 CD version (on the Beehive label) contain the original LP tracks in a slightly different order, with the additional tracks "Rosenmontag", "Quicksand", and "The Last Flight of Yuri Gagarin" interspersed (although the track listing for the CD edition, printed on the inserts and the disc itself, incorrectly follows the LP track listing above rather than reflecting the disc's actual contents).

-The 2004 CD version contains the 10 LP tracks in the order, followed by three bonus tracks—"Committed", "Quicksand", and a live rendition of "I Ran (So Far Away)". "(It's Not Me) Talking" was released in 1981, two years before Listen was released on Nelson's Cocteau label.
-The version of the song used on Listen is a re-recorded version; as a consequence, the Cocteau version has yet to see a CD release.
+The 2004 CD version contains the 10 LP tracks in the order, followed by three bonus tracks—"Committed", "Quicksand", and a 1983 live rendition of "I Ran (So Far Away)". "(It's Not Me) Talking" was originally recorded and released in 1981 as their debut single, two years before Listen was released on Nelson's Cocteau label.
+The 1983 version of the song used on Listen is a re-recorded version; as a consequence, the Cocteau version has yet to see a CD release.

 The 2010 Cherry Red release has the 10 LP tracks in the order, followed by the B-sides "Committed", "Quicksand" and "Tanglimara" and the remixes of "Wishing (If I Had a Photograph of You)" and "Nightmares".